-Anticipated reporting requirements might include a summary table of concrete mix GWP.
+Anticipated reporting requirements might include a stamped and signed letter from a licensed design professional and summary table of concrete mix GWPEPDs.
 AHJ may request that a plan for reporting material GHG emissions be provided at the time of permit.
-This proposal will not impact the inspection process.
+This proposal will have a limitednot impacton the plan review or inspection process.

-Design, construction, and product manufacturers will need to work together to achieve and report the embodied carbon results.
-Designers will include the concrete mix global warming potential (GWP) requirements in project specifications and review the cutsheets as contractors select and provide submittals for the designers to review.
-Contractors will work with concrete suppliers to identify concrete mixes products that meet the GWP values.
-With over 1,600 EPDs available from Washington concrete providers, many of which meet the GWP limits proposed within.
+Design, construction, and product manufacturers will need to work together to achieve collect and retain EPDs and report the embodied carbon results.
+Designers will include include the reporting the concrete mix global warming potential (GWP) requirements in the project specifications and review the cutsheets as contractors select and provide submittals for the designers to review.
+Contractors will work with concrete suppliers to confirm EPDs foridentify concrete mixes products that meet the GWP values.
+With o Washington has over 1,600 EPDs available from Washingtonfrom concrete providers, many of which meet the GWP limits proposed within and these are growing everyday.

 7. Specify what criteria this proposal meets.
-You may select more than one. ☐ The amendment is needed to address a critical life/safety need. ☐ The amendment clarifies the intent or application of the code. ☐ The amendment is needed to address a specific state policy or statute.
-The amendment is needed for consistency with state or federal regulations The amendment is needed to address a unique character of the state. ☐ The amendment corrects errors and omissions.
-8. Is there an economic impact: ☐ Yes ⊠ No
+You may select more than one.

+The amendment is needed to address a critical life/safety need.

+The amendment clarifies the intent or application of the code.

+The amendment is needed to address a specific state policy or statute.

+The amendment is needed for consistency with state or federal regulations.

+\boxtimes The amendment is needed to address a unique character of the state.

+The amendment corrects errors and omissions.

+8. Is there an economic impact: \Box Yes \boxtimes No